StackStorm-Exchange/stackstorm-pagerduty/README.md

 # Creating Incidents

-because incidents can be created via both APIs, actions have been included that can be used to create incidents in the way that makes the most sense for you.
+Because incidents can be created via both APIs, actions have been included that can be used to create incidents in the way that makes the most sense for you.
 Read about the differences between these APIs to help influence your decision.